Qloapps/qloapps-docs/docs/architecture/directory-structure.md

 ### /tools
 This  has development tools.
 This directory is not included in release package.
 This directory contains the following subdirectories.
-- /assets : Script that allows building all static assets from sources.
+- `/assets` : Script that allows building all static assets from sources.
-- /build : it is used to create release package
+- `/build` : it is used to create release package
-- /foreignkeyGenerator : Creates forign keys for all tables (for educational purposes only) -/profiling : Profiling tools for legacy classes
+- `/foreignkeyGenerator` : Creates forign keys for all tables (for educational purposes only)
+- `/profiling` : Profiling tools for legacy classes

 ### /translations

 Contains zip packages that you downloaded for the translation packs.

 ### /upload
-*Coming Soon*
+This directory contains files uploaded by customer through contact page or customizations.

 ### /webservice

 Provides the Webservice API 's main Endpoint.